nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The only valid parameters are exactly as above: `name`, `address`, `priority`, `income`, `updated`.
 * Only one parameter can be specified at any time.
+* At least one parameter must be specified (i.e. no empty `sort` command).
 * The parameter is case-insensitive. e.g `sort name` works the same as `sort NAME`.
 * For name, the sorting is in alphabetical order.
 * For address, the sorting is in lexicographical order (similar to alphabetical order but also takes the special characters and numerical digits into account).
 * Because numbers are considered "smaller" than letters in this ordering, sorting by address is perhaps best used after filtering the contact list by a region e.g. `find a/clementi` followed by `sort address` will sort the contact list of those staying in Clementi in order of their address.
 * For priority, the sorting is in order from HIGH to LOW.
 * For income, the sorting order is in increasing order from the lowest to highest.
 * For updated, the sorting order is from the person updated least recently to the one updated most recently.